 Now, let’s take a closer look at the issues that hosts face with protecting their home and property while renting it out.

-Does home insurance cover Airbnb rentals?
+Does home insurance that covers Airbnb cover rentals, too?

 First, let’s try and get some clarity on the issue – does home insurance cover Airbnb rentals?